 Honors Faculty Fellows

-The University Honors Program is seeking 2-3 faculty fellows to serve three-year terms starting in January 2020.
-The faculty fellows play an integral role in the teaching and mentoring of Honors students.
-Faculty fellows serve on Honors committees and as liaisons between the Honors Program and departments and units across campus.
+The University Honors Program is seeking three faculty fellows to serve three-year terms starting fall 2022.
+The faculty fellows play an integral role in the teaching and mentoring of honors students.
+Faculty fellows teach honors seminars, serve on honors committees, contribute to new program development, and serve as liaisons between the Honors Program and departments and units across campus.
 Through the faculty fellows, the Honors Program cultivates a robust network of support designed to challenge and inspire students.

-For more information and to submit a nomination online, please click here.
+For more information and to submit an application, please click here.

 Honors Seminar Instructors

 Faculty from throughout the university teach HNRS 190 or HNRS 195, 1-credit hour Honors seminars for students new to the Honors Program.
 Honors seminars inspire intellectual engagement through an investigation of an interesting and stimulating topic connected to the instructor’s disciplinary expertise.
 Through readings, classroom discussions, excursions, and other seminar activities, new Honors students gain early research experience and develop critical thinking and communication skills.

 HNRS 190 or HNRS 195 meet once a week and enroll 10-12 students per section.